 Motivation

-Home networks have become an attrative target for attacks.
+Home networks have become an attractive target for attacks.
 A contributing factor is the trend towards smart home and the use of IoT devices in such networks.
 If such devices are infiltrated, they could, for example, be used to eavesdrop on users or made to execute actions not desired by users.
 They could even be the origin of subsequent attacks on other networks, e. g. if they are made part of a botnet.
 IoT devices are often not protected well: They may have been developed in a cost-effective manner and are typically designed to be easy to integrate into the network by plug-and-play, without the appropriate attention being given to security.
 The increasing popularity of work-from-home policies means that insecure devices in home networks pose an increasingly severe threat even for large organisations.

 Project goals